Energy-resolved spin correlation measurements: Decoding transverse spin dynamics in weakly interacting Fermi gases

-The collision rate is controlled to be negligible during each cycle by tuning the bias magnetic field $B$, providing a sufficiently small scattering length $a(B)$.
+The collision rate is controlled to be negligible during a single cycle by tuning the bias magnetic field $B$ to provide a sufficiently small scattering length $a(B)$.
 Therefore, in such a weakly interacting regime, the energy and the energy state of each particle are conserved, allowing us to simulate the system as a 1D lattice in energy space.
-Each lattice site ``$i$" represents the $i^{th}$ harmonic oscillator state along the axial direction of the sample, with an energy $E_i\!=\!(n_i\!+\!1/2)\,h\nu_x$ and dimensionless collective spin vector $\vec{s}\,(E_i)\equiv\vec{s}_i$.
-Hence this synthetic lattice can be described by a Heisenberg Hamiltonian:
+Each lattice site ``$i$" represents the $i^{th}$ harmonic oscillator state along the axial direction of the sample, with an energy $E_i\!=\!(n_i\!+\!1/2)\,\hbar\omega_x$ and dimensionless collective spin vector $\vec{s}\,(E_i)\equiv\vec{s}_i$.
+Hence this synthetic lattice can be described by a Heisenberg Hamiltonian \cite{SaeedPRASpinECorrel}:

 The first term represents the effective long-range interactions between energy lattice site $i$ and $j$ due to the overlap of probability densities in real space for the energy states $i$ and $j$. $g_{ij}(a)$ is the coupling parameter, scaling linearly with scattering length $a$.
-In our system, the average $g_{ij}(a)$ is $\bar{g}(a=5.2\,a_0)\approx1.7$ Hz $\times 2\pi$.
+The average of $g_{ij}(a)$ for all $ij$ pairs is denoted by $\bar{g}(a)$.